Saimo53472/Saimo53472/README.md

 ### Hi! 🙋🏻‍♀️

-### My name is Simona and I am a student at University of Groningen.
+### My name is Simona and I am a student at the University of Groningen.
- - 💻 I’m a second-year Computing Science major.
+ - 💻 I am in my second year of studying Computing Science.

 <!--
 **Saimo53472/Saimo53472** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.